Layr-Labs/eigensdk-go/task-manager/README.md

 ### Task Responder

-The task responder interface is used for sending aggregated responses to the on-chain Task Manager contract, and also processing the task responses.
+The `TaskResponder` interface is used for sending aggregated responses to the on-chain Task Manager contract, and also processing the task responses.
 The included methods are the following:

 ``` go
     type TaskResponder[Input any, Output any] interface {